MicrosoftDocs/windows-powershell-docs/docset/windows/remotedesktop/set-rddatabaseconnectionstring.md

 The database connection string supports both high availability configurations:

 - Dedicated database server.
-Uses Windows Authentication to connect to the databse.
+Uses Windows Authentication to connect to the database.
 - Shared database server.
 Uses database authentication (such as SQL authentication) with a user name and password to connect to the database.